uidaholib/main-web-redesign_draft/_fellowships/plastino.md

 {:#call}
 ### Call for Applications

-In partnership with the family of Ben J. Plastino, a lifelong Idahoan and prolific local journalist, the University of Idaho Library is pleased to offer one graduate student a paid fellowship opportunity during the summer of 2025.
+In partnership with the family of Ben J. Plastino, a lifelong Idahoan and prolific local journalist, the University of Idaho Library is pleased to offer one graduate student a paid fellowship opportunity during the summer of 2026.

 Plastino graduated from the University of Idaho in 1932 with a degree in journalism and went on to have a distinguished career that lasted more than fifty years.
 In 2024, his daughters Diane and Paula donated a curated collection of his writings and photographs to the Library's Special Collections and Archives to benefit researchers studying Idaho's history.
 Plastino's connections with policy makers in Idaho make the collection particularly valuable to scholars of the state's political history.

-The Ben J. Plastino Collection is comprised of more than 1,000 news articles and opinion columns he contributed to Idaho newspapers, several dozen letters written between Plastino and various figures in Idaho politics, as well as approximately 40 photographs he took while working as a journalist.
+The Ben J. Plastino Collection consists of more than 1,000 news articles and opinion columns he contributed to Idaho newspapers, several dozen letters written between Plastino and various figures in Idaho politics, as well as approximately 40 photographs he took while working as a journalist.
 A basic catalogue of the collection can be found at [https://archiveswest.orbiscascade.org/ark:80444/xv470833](https://archiveswest.orbiscascade.org/ark:80444/xv470833).

-A digital collection of Plastino's writings will make access easier to researchers throughout Idaho and beyond.
-It will launch in mid-2025.
-To complement the individual articles and other materials, the intention of the Ben J. Plastino Collection Fellowship is to produce one or more essays which contextualize and highlight his contributions to Idaho's written history.
+A digital collection of Plastino's writings, the [Ben J. Plastino Papers Collection](https://www.lib.uidaho.edu/digital/plastino/), launched in December 2025, making access easier to researchers throughout Idaho and beyond.
+To complement the articles and other materials, the Ben J. Plastino Collection Fellow will produce one or more essays to contextualize and highlight his contributions to Idaho's written history.

 Applicants with an interest in political science, journalism, or the history of Idaho should propose a project that will serve to advise researchers on the collection's value.
 The exact parameters of the fellowship are flexible and intended to support the recipient's educational goals.
-Proposals that seek to illuminate the Ben J. Plastino Collection and define the scope and depth of the materials, for the benefit of future researchers and scholars, will be evaluated most favorably.
+Proposals that will illuminate the Ben J. Plastino Collection and define the scope and depth of the materials, for the benefit of future researchers and scholars, will be evaluated most favorably.

 ---